Refuge America: Celebrating Our Stories and Seeking New Opportunities

 Message from LGBTQI+ Displaced Persons on World Refugee Day

 On the day of its independence, America chose a motto to show how proud it was of its diversity and welcome.
 Over the centuries “E Pluribus Unum” — “out of many, one” — has meant welcoming in tens of millions of the “huddled masses yearning to breathe free.”
-As Pride month and World Refugee Day coincide, we shine a spotlight on a few of those free-breathing folks who have made it to these United States from a world that has oppressed them because of their identity.

 In a world where displacement is increasingly common, stories like those of Tiffany, Sal, Youssef, Noni, Nature Brian, and Pasha are not just narratives of personal achievement but calls to action for all of us to continue building a more inclusive and compassionate society.